In this post, I will outline how to draw the face accurately and in proportion.

 How To Draw a Female Face

-Developing an understanding of proportion and how it relates to portraiture will help you create drawings which in the end look correct.
+Developing an understanding of proportion and how it relates to portraiture will help you create drawings that, in the end, look correct.

 - The first thing you will need to do when commencing your portrait is to set a centerline.
 This can very quickly be achieved will your ruler or measuring with the side of your pencil.